dawnop/dawnop/README.md

 ### DAWNOP 👋

-- 📙 Focusing on Java, Compiler, and Programming Language Theory.
+- 📙 Focusing on Java, Compiler, and Programming Language Theory in my undergraduate.
+- 📘 Focusing on Computer Vision, and Image Tamper Detection in my postgraduate.
 - 🔨 Interested in Western Philosophy and Classic Music.